The Best Vegan and Vegetarian Restaurants in Every State

 Set inside Hotel Donaldson, HoDo Restaurant gives visitors a taste of North Dakota—literally speaking, of course.
 The menu features locally-grown and organic produce wherever possible.
 Vegetarian dishes abound, plus the chef whips up a daily vegan special, too.

-Lifestyle Cafe, Cleveland
+Lifestyle Cafe, Columbus

 Get all your comfort food favorites made vegan at Lifestyle Cafe.
 On the menu, you’ll find waffles, sloppy joes, BLTs and three-bean chili.
 And don’t skip out on their beverage menu.
 Their matcha latte is topped with coconut whipped cream—sounds so good!